 I know that Muslims in America are under-educated about how fostering and adoption works because I too was one of those Muslims.
 But I want to change that because I sincerely believe that the Muslim community has failed to uphold the value of guardianship over orphans in our deen and it has instead become culturally frowned upon to raise other people’s children instead of your own.
 It has always been clear to me that raising orphaned Muslim children should be a priority, a first thought instead of an afterthought.
 We are failing the children of our ummah who are seeking safe homes and loving families and too often Muslim children end up in homes that have no concept of Islamic ideals or practices.

 This is the very reason that my husband and I are pursuing knowledge with respect to fostering and adopting children in the United States.
 At the same time, we are educating ourselves on the Islamic laws regarding orphans and guardianship over them in order to maintain our religious integrity throughout this journey.
-It is absolutely possible to participate in fostering and adopting in a completely halal way as outlined by our religion.
-We feel a calling to not only foster and adopt as many children as we can over the course of our lifetime, just as the Prophet Muhammad (pbuh) did, but to also raise awareness in our communities on these matters.
+We feel a calling to foster as many children as we can over the course of our lifetime, just as the Prophet Muhammad (pbuh) did, but to also raise awareness in our communities on these matters.
 I encourage you to do your own research especially as it pertains to Islamic concepts of guardianship and get involved in any way that you can.
 The demand is there, we only have to open our eyes.